greysongundrum/stelligent-u/04-vpcs/README.md

 _After you launch your new stack, can you ssh to the instance?_

+No, there is no public IP address associated with the box.

 ##### Question: Verify Connectivity

 _Is there a way that you can verify Internet connectivity from the instance without ssh'ing to it?_

+You can look at it's networking in the console and see that it doens't have a public IP so will not have access to the internet.

 #### Lab 4.1.5: Security Group